Skip to main content

 Park History

-Bridgwater Bay was designated as a National Nature Reserve in 1954, recognizing the exceptional importance of the estuarine habitats for migratory and wintering birds.
-The reserve is managed by Natural England, with the Steart Marshes managed wetland creation project adding 250 hectares of new intertidal and freshwater habitat since 2014.
-Conservation management has evolved from simple protection to active habitat creation and managed realignment as responses to sea-level rise and coastal squeeze.
-The bay forms part of the Severn Estuary Special Area of Conservation and Ramsar wetland of international importance.
+Bridgwater Bay was designated as a National Nature Reserve in 1954, one of England's first NNRs, recognizing the exceptional importance of the estuarine habitats for migratory and wintering birds.
+The reserve is managed by Natural England, with the WWT Steart Marshes managed wetland creation project adding substantial new intertidal and freshwater habitat since 2014.
+[1] Conservation management has evolved from simple protection to active habitat creation and managed realignment as responses to sea-level rise and coastal squeeze.
+The bay forms part of the Severn Estuary Special Area of Conservation and Ramsar wetland of international importance, and since 2022 Bridgwater Bay has been incorporated into the wider Somerset Wetlands NNR.

 Major Trails And Attractions